 Enter a place that is a delightful combination of science and education!

 There are two floors to explore at The Whale Museum.
 On the first floor, you will encounter our gift shop as well as our newest exhibit area.
-This accessible exhibit area features: An exhibit honoring Sooke (L-112) a young orca who passed in 2012.
+This accessible exhibit area features an exhibit honoring Sooke (L-112), a young orca who passed in 2012.

 • An overview of baleen whales.